Indiana, Idaho governors sign bans on gender-affirming care

 Nineteen other states have imposed restrictions on transgender athletes, most recently Wyoming.

-The Arkansas Senate also sent a bill Wednesday to Republican Gov. Sarah Huckabee Sanders that would not allow schools to mandate its employees call transgender students by their preferred name or pronouns.
+The Arkansas Senate also sent a bill Wednesday to Republican Gov. Sarah Huckabee Sanders that would require parental approval for Arkansas teachers to address transgender students using their preferred name and pronouns.
+It also would prohibit schools from requiring teachers to use the pronouns or name a student uses.

 In some states where Democrats control the legislature, lawmakers are enshrining access to gender-affirming health care.
 Democratic New Mexico Gov. Michelle Lujan Grisham signed a bill Wednesday that protects providers of gender-affirming health care against potential civil and criminal prosecution.